Rpat2/Rpat2/README.md

 Want to Connect: LinkedIn

 ## My Bio

+Currently a Computer Science Student at Oregon State University Expected Graduation is in January 2025
+Currently learning Databases/SQL

 <!--
 **Rpat2/Rpat2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.